solroot/35mmrp/README.md

 5. Site elements are connected separately, for example: include ("news / home_news.php");
 6. Controls in the menu folder
 7. Pages (except for: index.php, photographer.php, cities.php) are adapted to 'any' format.
+8. If the description of README.md is incorrect, write in 35mmrp.txt - what to replace the fix.
+9. My first project.
+Thank you for understanding.
 For this answer (bootstrap-responsive.min.css) is listed in the comments on the page.
 #
 Suggestions and recommendations on the code or otherwise make in the file 35mmrp.txt or at the discretion.